mharriger/ESP8266DuskToDawn/readme.md

-# Address Sign Controller
+# ESP8266 Dusck to Dawn LED Controller

 This project is an ESP8266 LED strip controller built using PlatformIO.
-It was originally designed to control an LED-backlit house address sign, turning it on only when it is dark outside.
+It is designed to control an LED light strip, turning it on only when it is dark outside.

 ## Features